Heart Failure (Cardiomyopathy)

 UW Health Heart and Vascular Care provides state-of-the-art diagnostic, medical and surgical options for all patients with heart failure (cardiomyopathy), primarily through our Heart Failure Management Program.

-We focus on disease management and rely upon the multidisciplinary expertise of a wide range of health care professionals - including cardiologists, cardiovascular surgeons, nutritionists, social workers, pharmacists, exercise physiologists and integrative medicine specialists.
+We focus on disease management and rely upon the multidisciplinary expertise of a wide range of health care professionals - including cardiologists, cardiovascular surgeons, nutritionists, social workers, pharmacists, exercise physiologists and integrative health specialists.

-One of the key factors that makes our program different from many community hospital heart failure clinics is the advanced training and expertise that our heart failure/transplant cardiologists bring to the treament of patients with advanced or refractory heart failure.
+One of the key factors that makes our program different from many community hospital heart failure clinics is the advanced training and expertise that our heart failure/transplant cardiologists bring to the treatment of patients with advanced or refractory heart failure.

 - Cardiac Resynchronization Therapy (CRT)